-FIG. 5: Theoretical Lorenz curve (2) compared with the data points from IRS [6].
+FIG. 5: Lorenz curve given by Eq.
+(2).

-FIG. 6: Probability distribution of family income [2].
+FIG. 6: Probability distribution of family income.

-Thus far we discussed the distribution of individual income.
+income.
 By taking a convolution of two exponential distributions, it is easy to show that the PDF of family income is given by the modified exponential formula $P(r) = Cre^{-r/T}$ [2].
-Fig. 6 shows that this formula is in excellent agreement with the data.
+As Fig. 6 shows, this formula is in excellent agreement with the data.
 The corresponding Lorenz curve for family income is shown in Fig. 7 and compared with the data from the Bureau of Census for 1947-1994.
-It is amazing that the shape of the income distribution remains virtually the same for half a century, and it is in agreement with the theoretical formula.
+It is amazing that the shape of the income distribution remains the same for half a century, and it is in agreement with the theoretical formula.

-The theoretically calculated Gini coefficient for family income is 3/8 = 37.5% [2].
-The inset in Fig. 7 shows that the Gini coefficient in USA, as reported by the Bureau of Census for 1947-1994, is very close to this theoretical value.
+The theoretically calculated Gini coefficient for family income is 3/8=37.5% [2].
+The inset in Fig. 7 shows that the Gini coefficient in USA reported by the Bureau of Census for 1947-1994 is very close to the theoretical value.
 The average Gini coefficients for different regions of the World in 1988 and 1993 are shown in Fig. 8.
 For the well-developed market economies of West Europe and North America, the Gini coefficient is very close to the calculated value 37.5% and does not change in time.
 In other regions of the World, income inequality is higher.
 The special case is the former Soviet Union and East Europe, where inequality was lower before the fall of communism and has greatly increased afterwards.

-FIG. 7: Lorenz curve & Gini coefficient for family income [2].
+FIG. 7: Lorenz curve and Gini coefficient for family income.

-FIG. 8: Gini coefficients for different regions of the World [8].
+FIG. 8: Gini coefficients for different regions of the World [9].

 In statistical physics, the exponential Boltzmann-Gibbs distribution is the equilibrium one, because it maximizes entropy.
-The data shown above demonstrate that the equilibrium state of maximal entropy has been achieved in developed market economies.
-In this state, the inequality of income distribution has reached the stationary, statistically equilibrium level.
+The data shown above demonstrate that probability distribution of income is also described by the Boltzmann-Gibbs law, and the equilibrium state of maximal entropy has been achieved in developed market economies.